StoatFlow: Kafka Streams compatible engine built to scale up — not out

 The numbers

-Benchmarked against Kafka Streams 4.1.1 on a Hetzner 8-vCPU machine, identical topologies, throughput parity.
-The headline:
+Benchmarked against Kafka Streams 4.1.1 on a Hetzner 8-vCPU machine — identical topologies, throughput parity:

-Curious what's behind each scenario?
-The full benchmark report walks every benchmark — topology, infrastructure stack, serdes (String / Avro / Protobuf), load rates, and event size distributions — so you can compare against the workloads you actually run.
+The full benchmark report walks every scenario — topology, infrastructure stack, serdes (String / Avro / Protobuf), load rates, and event-size distributions — so you can compare against the workloads you actually run.

-There's a ceiling, and we name it.
-On that Hetzner 8-core VM, benchmarks measure a 200–300 MB/s uncompressed network-bandwidth ceiling — in events, ~124K/sec on a 1KB stateless transform, up to ~2.1M/sec output on word-count-style aggregation.
+- There's a single-machine ceiling, and we name it.
+On that Hetzner 8-core VM, benchmarks measure a 200–300 MB/s uncompressed network-bandwidth ceiling — roughly ~124K events/sec on a 1KB stateless transform, up to ~2.1M events/sec output on word-count-style aggregation.
 High-end hardware (96+ cores, faster NICs) hasn't been benchmarked yet.

 Get early access